coderaaron/hooniverse/README.md

 ### Included scripts

-Chauvenet makes use of a few external scripts: Picturefill, Stickyfill.
+Hooniverse makes use of a few external scripts: Picturefill, Stickyfill.

 * Picturefill ensures that any responsive images we use are supported in older browsers.
 * Stickyfill provides the sticky positioning of the right sidebar in browsers that have not yet implemented `position: sticky`.